 A content calendar is a marketing roadmap plan.
-It outlines when certain pieces of content should be created and published based on user needs, business priorities, potential ROI, and seasonality.
+It outlines when certain pieces of content should be created and published based on user needs, business priorities, potential ROI, and time of year.

-At Sperling Interactive, we always advise people to use a content calendar.
-Utilizing a calendar will not save you time, but it will allow you to track and test different strategies to see what resonates most with your audience.
-Additionally, it builds greater consistency in terms of your brand voice and style.
-You can lose that consistency when posting in a reactive or unplanned way, risk missing out on potential business.
+At Sperling Interactive, we always advise people to use this tool.
+A calendar will save you time, allow you to track and test different strategies, and build greater consistency for your brand voice and style.
+Brands who lose consistency when posting in a reactive or unplanned way, risk missing out on potential business.

-While a content calendar may sound like a big commitment at first, rest assured it’ll pay that time back in the future.
-What’s awesome is there are a lot of social media calendar tools out there that allow you to schedule social media posts ahead of time.
+While a content calendar may sound like a big commitment at first, rest assured it will pay that time back in the future.
+There are a lot of social media calendar tools out there that allow you to schedule social media posts ahead of time.
 This exceptionally helpful tool will help you manage audience engagement without needing to work too hard.

-If you’re feeling overwhelmed and need some help, let us guide you through the necessary steps in order to make your own content calendar.
+If you’re feeling overwhelmed and need some help, let us guide you through the necessary steps in order to make your own.

 One of the biggest roadblocks in creating a content calendar is knowing what to post.
 The first question you should ask yourself is: “why am I posting on social media?”
-To gain website traffic?
+Is it to gain website traffic?
 Interact with customers?
 Increase sales?
 Manage my brand’s reputation?
 Conduct market research?
 Save on advertising?
 Knowing these answer(s) will help inform the content you create.

-You should take the time to look at what you’ve previously posted in order to identify areas of possible improvement, as well as uncover new ideas and opportunities.
+You should take the time to look at what you’ve previously posted in order to identify areas of possible improvement and to uncover new ideas and opportunities.
 An audit is key to fine-tuning your strategy and maximizing your ROI.

 Begin by examining channel specific metrics such as likes, shares, retweets, and repins.
 Rate the reach and engagement of your posts.

-Businesses should not be on every social media channel is not only a lot of work, but will likely lead to a point of diminishing returns.
+Utilizing every social media channel is not only a lot of work, but will likely lead to a point of diminishing returns.
 Instead, consider picking your spots.
-The four biggest social media channels for businesses- Facebook, Instagram, Twitter, LinkedIn- all have different demographics and content strategies.
+The four biggest social media channels for businesses are Facebook, Instagram, Twitter, and LinkedIn and they all have different demographics and content strategies.

 The posts that do best on Facebook are announcements (new employees, new projects, awards, etc.), relevant news, engaging blog posts, and upcoming events.

-Evaluate your business model and where your target audience spends their time online, and then determine which platforms will be most effective for your business.
+Evaluate your business model and where your target audience spends their time online.
+Then determine which platforms will be most effective for your business.

 Now it’s time to start thinking about when you’re going to post.
-Here is a list of a few things to think about:
+Here’s a few things to think about: